ceph/ceph/doc/radosgw/s3/php.rst

 .. note::

    The Bucket must be empty!
-Otherwise it won't work!
+Otherwise it will not work!

 .. code-block:: php